 A new section to display the total dollar amount of fund expenses.
-This will be the aggregate dollar amount of fund expenses, which include management fees, fund trading costs and fund operating expenses across all investment funds in scope for TCR, held by the client, during the reporting period.
+This will be the aggregate dollar amount of fund expenses, which include management fees, fund trading costs and fund operating expenses across all investment funds in scope for TCR, held for at least one day by the client, during the reporting period.